-4.5oz plain flour
+- 4.5 oz plain flour

-1 heaped tsp matcha powder
+- 1 tsp matcha powder heaped

-1tsp baking power
+- 1 tsp baking power

-4.5oz Kara coconut milk
+- 4.5 oz Kara coconut milk

-1.5oz sunflower oil
+- 1.5 oz sunflower oil

-1 tsp butter or non diary spread
+- 1 tsp butter or non diary spread

-1 tsp milk (I used Kara)
+- 1 tsp milk I used Kara

-1 tsp matcha powder
+- 1 tsp matcha powder

-About 4 heaped tbs icing sugar
+- 4 tbs icing sugar

 Beat the butter & milk together for a minute with an electric mixer, add the matcha and icing sugar and beat for at least 5 minutes until fluffy.
 You may need to add more liquid or icing sugar.
-Too much frosting cannot be a bad thing!
-Wait until the muffins are cold before frosting them.